-Eat Mole in Puebla
+8. Eat Mole in Puebla

 Mole, that thick, chocolatey sauce of dreams.
 I’ve had it a few times, but everyone I’ve met says I have to go to the source.
-It was first created in Puebla and in addition to being an historical town with tons to see, it’s a culinary capital that I need to venture to.
+It was first created in Puebla and in addition to being a historical town with tons to see, it’s a culinary capital that I need to venture to.
 It’s only about an hour from Mexico City, so I’m definitely earmarking it as a day trip this Fall.

-Eat all the food in Oaxaca
+9. Eat all the food in Oaxaca

 She has painted vivid pictures of life in this state and made me so hungry in the process.
 I can’t wait to see the colorful buildings, the constant festivals, and to eat all the food.

 Done!
 Here’s all the food that I ate in Oaxaca!

 I have to admit, this has always been something of a mystery to me.

 I don’t really know much other than that on November 1st children who have passed are commemorated and on November 2nd adults are commemorated.

 It’s done with huge altars of flowers and offerings.
 I am really interested in learning more about it and seeing what it’s like in person.

 I only recently heard about El Tajin – a historical pyramid a few hours east of Mexico City in the state of Veracruz.